 On a trip to the acclaimed playwright's hometown, you can go backstage at the Royal Shakespeare Company (RSC), watch a performance of some of his famous plays, take part in a Drama workshop and visit some key sites in the writer's life.

-London Theatre Trips
+School Theatre Trips

 Alternatively, there are a significant number of small to large theatre productions taking place all across the capital.
 You could see a play by Chekhov or a brand new masterpiece.